-Pushing forward with great strides in modern home decor, electric fireplaces are here to stay for the foreseeable future.
+Electric fireplaces are here to stay for the foreseeable future, pushing forward with great strides in modern home décor.
 Homeowners are increasingly becoming aware of the importance of green technology and energy-efficient appliances.
 The modern living room is becoming a blend of traditional, nostalgic fireplace ambiance combined with the convenience of cutting-edge technology.

-However, as more and more fireplace-lovers adopt this new technology as the main room’s focal point, several different questions are sure to pop up.
+However, as more and more fireplace lovers adopt this new technology as the main focal point, several questions are sure to pop up.
 How much weight can an electric fireplace mantel hold?
 Should a TV be placed on the fireplace mantel or should it be mounted on the wall?
 How difficult is it to even install electric fireplaces in the first place?

 Finding the answers to these questions and more is easy with this helpful guide.

-- Are Electric Fireplaces Really That Much Better Than Wood or Gas Fireplaces? – Wood-burning fireplace, gas fireplace, electric fireplace: which is best?
-There is a chance you still aren’t completely convinced that electric fireplaces are the top pick out of those three.
-In this section, we go over some of the finer points of why electric fireplaces knock these other fireplaces out of the park.
+- Are Electric Fireplaces Really That Much Better Than Wood or Gas Fireplaces? – Still not entirely convinced that electric fireplaces are the best option?
+In this section, we go over some of the finer points of why electric fireplaces knock these others out of the park.

-- How Much Weight Can An Electric Fireplace Mantel Hold? – You want to place some items onto your fireplace, but there is one question that is getting in your way: how much weight can an electric fireplace mantel hold anyway?
-We mull through a few different mantel options and what kind of weight they can theoretically hold and how the weight should be distributed.
+- How Much Weight Can An Electric Fireplace Mantel Hold? – You want to place some items on your fireplace.
+There is one getting in your way: how much weight can an electric fireplace mantel hold anyway?
+In this section, we’ll cover different mantel options, how much weight each can hold, and how to distribute the weight evenly.

-- Should A TV Be Placed On The Fireplace Mantel Or Should It Be Mounted On The Wall? – Since electric fireplaces aren’t going to cause damage to your TV like a traditional fireplace, you need to know if it is okay to place your TV on the mantle, and just how large of a TV the fireplace can handle.
+- Should You Place A TV On The Fireplace Mantel Or Should You Mount It On The Wall? – Unlike traditional fireplaces, electric fireplaces won’t cause damage to your TV.
+You need to know if it is okay to place your TV on the mantel.
+And just how large of a TV the fireplace can handle.

-- Electric Fireplace Brand Comparison – If you haven’t yet picked up your electrical fireplace, you should do some research on what brand you should go with.
+- Electric Fireplace Brand Comparison – If you have not yet purchased your electric fireplace you should research what brand you should go with.
 Comparing different brands of fireplaces is what you will find in this section.

-- Why Are MagikFlame Fireplaces A Good Choice To Go With? – Whether you are looking for a sturdy fireplace that can handle more weight or you are just looking for an ultra-realistic electrical fireplace, MagikFlame is definitely worth taking a look at.
+- Why Are MagikFlame Fireplaces A Good Choice? – Whether you are looking for a sturdy fireplace mantel that can handle more weight or you are just looking for an ultra-realistic electric fireplace, MagikFlame is definitely worth taking a look at.

 - Is It Possible To Build A Mantel For An Electric Fireplace? – Do you know how to work with your hands and enjoy woodworking?
 With an electric fireplace insert, you might be interested in this project.

-How much better a gas fireplace is compared to a wood fireplace is debatable.
-How much better electric fireplaces are compared to those others, isn’t.
-Within this section, we will give you the straight facts about why electric fireplaces are on a whole other level when compared to wood burning or gas.
+It’s debatable whether a gas fireplace is better than a wood fireplace.
+In this section, we will give you the facts about why electric fireplaces are on a whole other level compared to wood burning or gas.

-There are a plethora of downsides with wood fireplaces.
+There are a plethora of downsides to wood fireplaces.
 Here are some:

-- Part Time Job – Keeping a fire going is a part time job, you can’t just enjoy yourself.
-After building the fire, you need to keep watch of it for safety.
+- Part-Time Job – Keeping a fire going is a part-time job; you can’t just enjoy yourself.
+After building a fire, you need to keep watch for safety.
 You also have to stoke the fire with additional logs regularly.
-If you need to leave the house, you have to extinguish the flames and start all over again when you get home.
+If you need to leave, you have to put it out and start all over again when you get home.

 - Always A Mess – Wood fireplaces are not glamorous.
 A pile of ash rests on the bottom of the firebox awaiting daily cleaning.
-It’s not just shoveling ash out of the firebox either.
-Two, maybe three times per year, you have to call an expensive professional to come sweep all of that extra soot from the flue.
+It’s not just shoveling ash out of the firebox, either.
+Two or three times per year, you have to call an expensive professional to come to sweep all extra soot from the flue.

-- Inefficiency – Chimneys release smoke, but that’s not all.
-A good portion of heat is lost from the chimney as well.
+- Inefficiency – Chimneys release smoke, but that’s not all, they also release a good amount of heat.
 Because of this, burning wood will never be an efficient way to stay warm.
 That’s not all.
 To keep a roaring fire, you need a steady stream of oxygen.
 Many times, this requires cracking a window in the room.
-The cold breeze entering the room further stalls the efficiency of burning wood.
-Additionally, you are going to have to buy several large piles of wood to last a winter.
+The cold breeze is entering the room further stalls the efficiency of burning wood.
+Additionally, you will have to buy several large piles of wood to last all winter.

-- Storage Issues – You need a place to store all of that wood.
+- Storage Issues – You need a place to store all that wood.
 For some people with a large property, this isn’t an issue.
-For others, their property isn’t that large and every bit of space counts.
+For others, their property isn’t that large, and every bit of space counts.
 Piles of wood can really cramp the exterior of your home.

-- Danger Lurking – Wood fireplaces can feel like a ticking time bomb sometimes.
+- Danger Lurking – Wood fireplaces sometimes feel like a ticking time bomb.
 You have to be diligent with your soot cleanup.
 That soot is combustible and is a frequent way house fires begin.
-You also need a very sturdy screen in front of your fireplace because logs on fire can easily slip and fall, rolling to your combustible rug or furniture.
-More than that, carbon monoxide buildup can become a serious risk when logs don’t burn completely and cleanly.
+You also need a screen in front of your fireplace because logs can easily fall, rolling onto your rug Carbon monoxide build-up can become a serious risk when logs don’t burn thoroughly and cleanly.

 - Forget The TV – Think again before hanging a TV over wood fireplaces.
-Both rising heat and smoke will completely destroy your TV internals in record time.
-The only question is whether that will happen before your TV screen is stained yellow from the smoke.
+Both rising heat and smoke will completely destroy your TVs internal components in record time.

-Now that you understand how bad a wood fireplace is for your house, you might be thinking, “That’s fine, I’ll just get one of those gas fireplaces.”
-Reconsider this.
-Gas fireplaces have plenty of problematic issues and annoyances of their own:
+Now that you understand how bad a wood fireplace is for your house, you might think, “That’s fine, I’ll just get one of those gas fireplaces.”
+Consider this; gas fireplaces have plenty of problematic issues and annoyances of their own:

-- Gas Line – Without fail, quality gas fireplaces have to have gas lines installed for them to work properly and hassle-free.
+- Gas Line – Without fail, quality gas fireplaces must have gas lines installed to work properly and hassle-free.
 You’re looking at a big home improvement undertaking when you choose gas as your fireplace fuel source.

-- Unsatisfying Flames – Weak is not a word that you want to use when describing the flames of a fireplace in your home.
-However, this is exactly what you will be saying when you see the Bunsen burner-like flames barely streaming out.
+- Unsatisfying Flames – Weak is not a word you want to use when describing the flames of your fireplace.
+However, this is exactly what you will say when you see the Bunsen burner-like flames barely streaming out.

 - Safety? – Sure, gas burns cleaner than a traditional wood fireplace.
 It’s still not a perfect burn.
-This means our old friend the dangerous carbon monoxide is still present and inviting himself into your home.
+This means our old friend carbon monoxide is still present and inviting himself into your home.
 Additionally, when flames are present, there is always the risk that something in your home can catch fire.
-All it takes is a small, unforeseen accident for sometime combustible around the fireplace to needlessly catch fire.
+All it takes is a small, unforeseen accident for something combustible around the fireplace to catch fire needlessly.